 Small parking area across the road from Glenapp Kirk, just off A77

 Route: From the large information board follow the gravel track gently uphill.
 Turn right at a fork onto a steeper track which leads across open moorland with fantastic views across the coast.
 Pass through the gate at a dry stone wall and follow the way-markers for the Ayrshire Coastal Path to pass several large farms and onto quiet tarmac roads all the way down to the A77 just outside Ballantrae.
+Turn left along the pavement next to A77 and first left after crossing the bridge onto The Vennel.
+A short way along this street there is a car park on the right.

 WALK REVIEW: 8th April 2017